SAP/openui5-docs/docs/Descriptor_Dependencies_to_Libraries_and_Components_8521ad1.md

 The full list of options for the `createComponent` factory method can be found in the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Component%23methods/createComponent).

-> Note:
+***

+#### Nested components

-> As of Version 1.56 it is sufficient to declare the `sap.ui5/componentUsages` and indicate whether the component should be loaded lazily or not.
+As of Version 1.56 it is sufficient to declare the `sap.ui5/componentUsages` and indicate whether the component should be loaded lazily or not.
 The declaration of the component as a separate dependency is not recommended and should be avoided in this case.

->
-> For more information, see: [Using and Nesting Components](Using_and_Nesting_Components_346599f.md).
-This includes information how to migrate your component declarations from the old `sap.ui5/dependencies/components` section to the modern `sap.ui5/componentUsages` section of your `manifest.json`.
+For more information, see: [Using and Nesting Components](Using_and_Nesting_Components_346599f.md) and [Enabling Routing in Nested Components](Enabling_Routing_in_Nested_Components_fb19f50.md).
+These section include information how to migrate your component declarations from the old `sap.ui5/dependencies/components` section to the modern `sap.ui5/componentUsages` section of your `manifest.json` and enable routing in nested components.
->
->

 **Related information**